kintsugi-programmer/god-stack-generative-agentic-ai/README.md

 2. Plug in the kettle.
 3. Boil water.
 4. Get a clean cup or cups.
-5. Add T leaves and sugar to the cup (or boiling water).
+5. Add Tea leaves and sugar to the cup (or boiling water).
 6. Pour boiled water into the cup (and milk, if preferred).
 7. Stir and serve.